-Nourish your immune system while you warm yourself up with this easy, homemade Anti-Inflammatory Golden Milk!
+Nourish your immune system while you warm yourself up with this easy, homemade anti-inflammatory golden milk!
+It’s perfectly safe for paleo and GAPS diets.

 It’s that time of year.

-Fall is on it’s way, and with the pumpkin pies and apple ciders comes that time of year parents dream most: cold and flu season.
-School’s back in session, the temperature is dropping (hopefully!) and all the sicknesses are going around.
+School is back in session, the temperature is dropping (depending on your hemisphere) and all the sicknesses are going around.
 Mothers commence with the vigorous hand-washings and vigilant watching-of-other-kids’-noses to make sure their dear children don’t come in contact with anyone who has a sniffle.

-Yes, the fall and winter months can be rough.
-With all the extra sugar from holiday treats and the lack of sufficient sun-exposure, our immune systems can take quite a beating!
+Yes, the colder months can be rough.
+With all the extra sugar from holiday treats and the lack of sufficient sun exposure, our immune systems can take quite a beating!

 A nourished immune system.